MicrosoftDocs/biztalk-docs/biztalk/core/how-to-back-up-and-restore-sql-server-logins.md

 ---
 description: "Learn more about: How to Back Up and Restore SQL Server Logins"
-title: "How to Back Up and Restore SQL Server Logins | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "How to Back Up and Restore SQL Server Logins" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 847c3a3d-0d97-415b-893e-4ba173085bae
-caps.latest.revision: 5
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # How to Back Up and Restore SQL Server Logins
 Back up and restore SQL Server logins associated with BizTalk Server.